hzi-bifo/AMR_benchmarking/README.md

 ## <a name="pre"></a>Prerequirements

-- To reproduce the output, you need to use `conda`, Miniconda 4.8.3 was used by us.
+- To reproduce the output, you need to use Linux OS and `conda` (Miniconda 4.8.3 was used by us).
 Please follow the instruction [here](https://bioconda.github.io/) to install Bioconda
 -  Create conda environments and install packages.
 If coming across with creating environment for Kover, please refer to [Kover](https://aldro61.github.io/kover/doc_installation.html) to try other installation methods.
 ```
 bash ./install/install.sh